Velocidex/velociraptor-web/content/training/sydney_feb_2020/_index.md

 leverage it, to collect and analyse evidence of malicious activities with speed and precision.

+# Sample chapter

+A sample module from the full course is now available!
+[Click here to view](/docs/presentations/training_2020/)

 # The Venue

 This training event will be held at Saxons Training Facilities in the